17 Day Mongolia Winter Expedition

 Day 1 – Welcome to Mongolia!

-Yesterday was your first day in Mongolia, but today is when the adventure begins.
+Today is your first day in Mongolia, but also the day when the adventure begins.

 You’re in Ulaanbaatar, Mongolia’s capital, so it’s time to bundle up and embrace the cold as you check out the city’s highlights.
 The Gandan Monastery, the most popular monastery in the city, is a truly extraordinary place – its walls have withstood the test of time, standing tall through Mongolia’s Soviet takeover.
 Today you’ll get to witness the monastery’s monks take part in a spellbinding ancient ceremony filled with powerful chants and hypnotic music.
 It’s sure to knock your socks off!